-The purpose of the aforementioned analysis was to demonstrate that, despite that the early Enochic materials found in 1 Enoch and Jubilees emphasize the patriarch's association with the heavenly sanctuary, they do not contain any references to his role in directing the celestial liturgy.
-Unlike the later Merkabah materials where the priestly duties of Enoch-Metatron are often juxtaposed with his liturgical activities, early Enochic lore does not link these two sacerdotal functions.
-Moreover, it appears that in 1 Enoch and Jubilees Enoch does not play any leading role in the celestial liturgy.
-Thus, for example, in the Book of the Similitudes (1 En.
-37-71), where the celestial liturgy plays an important part, the patriarch does not play any significant role (1 En.
+in the Book of the Similitudes (I En.
+37-71), where the celestial liturgy plays an important part, the patriarch does not play any significant role (I En.
 39).
-Moreover, the text stresses that Enoch is unable to sustain the frightening 'Presence' of the deity.
-In 1 En.
-39.14 the patriarch laments that during celestial liturgy his 'face was transformed' until he was not able to see.
-34 This lament makes clear that Enoch's capacities can in no way be compared with Metatron-Youth's potentialities which are able not only to sustain the terrifying Presence of the deity but also to protect others, including the angelic hosts during the celestial liturgy.
+Moreover the text stresses that Enoch is unable to sustain the frightening 'Presence' of the Deity.
+In I Enoch 39:14 the patriarch laments that during celestial liturgy his 'face was transformed' until he was not able to see.35 This lament makes clear that Enoch's capacities can in no way be compared with Metatron-Youth's potentialities which are able not only to sustain the terrifying Presence of the Deity but also to protect others, including the angelic hosts during the celestial liturgy.

 These conceptual developments indicate that in the early Enochic materials the leading role of the translated patriarch in the sacerdotal settings remains solely priestly, but not liturgical.
 Unlike the later Merkabah materials where the theme of the celestial sanctuary (the tabernacle of the Youth) is often conflated with Metatron's role as the celestial choirmaster, the early Enochic materials associated with 1 Enoch and Jubilees show only one side of the story.
-Our study must now proceed to the testimonies about Metatron's priestly and liturgical activities in the Hekhalot and Shi'ur Qomah materials.
+Our research must now proceed to the testimonies about Metatron's priestly and liturgical activities in the Hekhalot and Shi^cur Qomah materials.